HKUST-KnowComp/MCIP/README.md

 # 😎 Quick Start: try our MCIP Guardian server
 As with any MCP server, MCIP Guardian can be used across all MCP-supported platforms.

-This allows you to try our system without any environment setup or computational resources.
+This allows user to try our system without any environment setup or computational resources.
 ## Simply add the configuration to your MCP config files.
 ```
 "MCIP Guardian": {